 This is based on our experience and might only be relevant for travellers with a Philippines Bank Account and/or UK Bank Account.
-Jonathan and I don’t have any credit cards as we only use cash, our debit cards and Paypal.
+Jonathan and I don’t have any credit cards as we only use cash, our debit cards and online banking with Paypal and Payoneer (with own card).
 (Update: We just applied to get 2 credit cards last February but it’s only because it’s quite hard to travel around USA and Europe without it, most of the hotels would ask to hold the card when you check in aside from booking flight tickets.
 Anyway, we survived traveling the world for 2 years without credit cards!)

 Some of you already know how we funded our South America backpacking adventures and it’s all because of all the jobs we’ve done while travelling, mainly teaching English and practicing massage.
 If you want to know how YOU can fund your travels, then check out this previous article and our list of Practical travel jobs you can do while travelling.

 KACH Finances – Philippines Bank Account

 When I left Kuwait and Iraq to travel long term, I went home to Philippines to handle some formalities, most of which was about my bank account.
 I already had a BPI (Bank of the Philippines Islands) account from my University days so I decided to stick with them.

 First of all, I opened a Dollar Account aside from my Peso Savings Account, then activated my Online Banking, then I activated the ATM Cards for International transactions and lastly registered my sister’s bank account as my beneficiary so I could transfer money to her online.